BITSS/ACRE/docs/05-robust.md

   - Specification curves: DESCRIBE.
   - Jackknife the preferred estimate: DESCRIBE.
-  - Use ML to select among covariates: DESCRIBE.
+  - Use ML to select among excoriates: DESCRIBE.
 -->